 Main header image

-Intel Semiconductor Scholarship for Women
+Intel Scholarship for Women in Technology

 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor and eligible applications are reviewed by Scholarship America’s evaluation team.

-• Electrical/Electronic/Electro-Mechanical Engineering Technology
+• Engineering Technology AAS

-• Associate degree in: Microelectronics or Mechatronics
+• Microelectronics Associate degree

 Awards